sujal18ss/Saaransh-/README.md

 # Saaransh-
 This is my python project .
-It will work Linux.
+It will work on Linux.